pauldahacker/libft/README.md

 **Mandatory Part** (100 points):

-_1) Implementation of a set of functions from the libc:_
+_1) Implementation of a set of functions from the libc_

 • isalpha